cmwillett/TheDigitalCookbook/index.md

 title:          "Home Page"
 tags: home
 ---
-### Welcome to The Craig's Recipes
+### Welcome to The Digital Cookbook

-Here I will store all my favorite recipes in one place.
-Feel free to check them out!
+Here I will store all recipes I come across - well, not all, but the ones that are worthy!

 * [Appetizer / Finger Foods]({{site.github.url}}/AppetizerFingerFoods/index.html)
 * [Campfire]({{site.github.url}}/Campfire/index.html)